+Name

+Department Student ID Number

+Email

+Research Topic

-Committee Members (please print name on left line)
+Committee for the student named above. bers agree to serve on the Doctoral Dissertation rs (please print name on left line)

 Committee Chair Signature

 UHID number

+Committee Member UHID number Signature

 Committee Member Signature

 UHID number

-Committee Member Signature

-UHID number

-Outside Committee Member, Name/ Department / University (if not UH) Signature
+Outside Committee Member, Name/ Department / L University (if not UH) Signature

-Approved:
+• Approved:

 Department Director of Graduate Studies Date

 Department Chairperson Date

 Dean, College of Liberal Arts and Social Sciences Date

-Foundational Competencies Codebook1
+Foundational Competencies Codebook

-re I. Professionalism - Professional values and ethics as evidenced in behavior and comportment that reflects the values and ethics of psychology, integrity, and responsibility. Α. A. Integrity - Honesty, personal responsibility and adherence to professional values.
-Does Not Meet Expectations Readiness for Practicum Well Developed Competence • Failure to complete assigned or routine tasks • Demonstrates honesty, even in difficult situations • Demonstrates knowledge of professional values during clinic on call hours • Takes responsibility for own actions • Demonstrates adherence to professional values • Failure to complete required clinic trainings (e.g., HIPPA) and orientations • Displays basic understanding of core professional values • Identifies situations that challenge professional values, and seeks faculty/supervisor guidance as • Demonstrates ethical behavior & basic needed. knowledge of APA Ethical Principles & Code of • Demonstrates ability to share, discuss and address Conduct: see below: Foundational Competency: failures and lapses in adherence to professional Ethical-legal standards-policy values with supervisors/faculty as appropriate Deportment - Understands how to conduct o tire, ne self in a professional manner (appropriate co om nmunication and physical conduct, including Does Not Meet Expectations 1 Readiness for Practicum Well Developed Competence • Not presenting for clinic on call hours or session • Demonstrates appropriate personal hygiene and • Demonstrates awareness of the impact behavior observation appointments in professional attire attire has on client, public and profession and appropriate hygiene • Distinguishes between appropriate and • Utilizes appropriate language and demeanor in • Discussing client(s) information in public areas of inappropriate language and demeanor in professional communications the clinic or elsewhere professional contexts • Demonstrates appropriate physical conduct, • Discussion of client(s) in unprofessional terms or including attire, consistent with context with disrespect for individual differences C. Accountability - Accountable and reliable (co ons n Does Not Meet Expectations Readiness for Practicum Well Developed Competence • Failure to complete required observation or client • Turns in assignments in accordance with • Completes required case documentation promptly contact hours and notes or reports in a timely established deadlines and accurately manner • Demonstrates personal organization skills • Accepts responsibility for meeting deadlines • Failure to maintain responsibility in scheduling • Plans and organizes own workload • Available when "on-call" rooms and/or resources both when initiating • Aware of and follows policies and procedures of • Acknowledges errors scheduling and when changes are needed institution • Utilizes supervision to strengthen effectiveness of practice
+I. Professionalism - Professional values and ethics as evidenced in behavior and comportment that reflects the values and ethics of psychology, integrity, and responsibility.
+A. Integrity - Honesty, personal responsibility and adherence to professional values.
+Does Not Meet Expectations Readiness for Practicum Well Developed Competence Demonstrates honesty, even in difficult situations Failure to complete assigned or routine tasks Demonstrates knowledge of professional values during clinic on call hours Takes responsibility for own actions Demonstrates adherence to professional values Failure to complete required clinic trainings (e.g., Displays basic understanding of core professional Identifies situations that challenge professional HIPPA) and orientations values values, and seeks faculty/supervisor guidance as Demonstrates ethical behavior & basic needed. knowledge of APA Ethical Principles & Code of Demonstrates ability to share, discuss and address Conduct: see below: Foundational Competency: failures and lapses in adherence to professional Ethical-legal standards-policy values with supervisors/faculty as appropriate B. Deportment - Understands how to conduct oneself in a professional manner (appropriate communication and physical conduct, including attire.
+Does Not Meet Expectations Readiness for Practicum Well Developed Competence Not presenting for clinic on call hours or session Demonstrates appropriate personal hygiene and Demonstrates awareness of the impact behavior observation appointments in professional attire has on client, public and profession attire and appropriate hygiene Distinguishes between appropriate and Utilizes appropriate language and demeanor in Discussing client(s) information in public areas of inappropriate language and demeanor in professional communications the clinic or elsewhere professional contexts Demonstrates appropriate physical conduct.
+Discussion of client(s) in unprofessional terms or including attire, consistent with context with disrespect for individual differences Accountability - Accountable and reliable (consistently reliable; consistently accepts responsibility for own actions) Does Not Meet Expectations Readiness for Practicum Well Developed Competence Failure to complete required observation or client Turns in assignments in accordance with Completes required case documentation promptly contact hours and notes or reports in a timely established deadlines and accurately manner Demonstrates personal organization skills Accepts responsibility for meeting deadlines Failure to maintain responsibility in scheduling Plans and organizes own workload Available when "on-call" rooms and/or resources both when initiating Aware of and follows policies and procedures of Acknowledges errors scheduling and when changes are needed institution Utilizes supervision to strengthen effectiveness of practice

-1 Although not all inclusive, examples of behaviors that correspond to each competency rating are listed below.
+&lt;sup>1 Although not all inclusive, examples of behaviors that correspond to each competency rating are listed below.
 Please note that the "Well Developed Competence" category listed corresponds with the "Readiness for Internship" category from the "Competency Benchmark Document", which is the product of the Assessment of Competency Benchmarks Work Group convened by the APA Board of Educational Affairs in collaboration with the Council of Chairs of Training Councils (CCTC).
 (July 2008)